MediciNova Receives a Notice o - GuruFocus.com

 LA JOLLA, Calif., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (NASDAQ:MNOV) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Brazilian Patent and Trademark Office for a pending patent application which covers MN-001 (tipelukast) and MN-002 (a major metabolite of MN-001) for the treatment of hypertriglyceridemia, hypercholesterolemia, and hyperlipoproteinemia.
+10, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (MNOV, Financial) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Canadian Intellectual Property Office for a pending patent application which covers MN-001 (tipelukast) and MN-002 (a major metabolite of MN-001) for the treatment of scleroderma and/or systemic sclerosis.

-Once issued, the patent maturing from this allowed patent application is expected to expire no earlier than July 2034.
-The allowed claims cover the use of MN-001 or MN-002 for reducing a triglyceride blood level, for reducing a total cholesterol blood level, and for reducing a low density lipoprotein (LDL) blood level.
-The allowed claims cover oral administration including liquid and solid dosage forms.
+Once issued, the patent maturing from this allowed patent application is expected to expire no earlier than June 2035.
+The allowed claims cover the use of MN-001 (tipelukast) or MN-002 for treating scleroderma and/or systemic sclerosis and for reducing and/or inhibiting elevated hydroxyproline levels in scleroderma/systemic sclerosis.
+The allowed claims cover oral administration including liquid and solid dosage forms (tablets or capsules).
 The allowed claims cover a wide range of doses and a range of different dosing frequencies.

 Kazuko Matsuda, M.D.
-Ph.D., MPH., Chief Medical Officer, MediciNova, Inc., commented, “We are very pleased to receive notice that this new patent will be granted.
-As we already have patents covering similar indications in the U.S., Canada, Europe, Japan, China, and Korea, we believe this additional patent in Brazil could increase the potential value of MN-001.
-In our Phase 2 trial which enrolled subjects with NASH or NAFLD with hypertriglyceridemia (HTG), MN-001 demonstrated a statistically significant reduction in mean serum triglycerides after only 8 weeks of treatment.
-Additionally, a subgroup analysis showed that patients with Type 2 diabetes mellitus (T2DM) / prediabetes showed greater improvement in the serum lipid profile than patients without T2DM after MN-001 treatment.
-A trial to evaluate the efficacy and safety of MN-001 in patients with T2DM, NAFLD, and HTG is currently ongoing.”
+Ph.
+D., M.P.H., Chief Medical Officer, MediciNova, Inc., commented, “This new patent approval is based on positive results in a systemic sclerosis animal model study conducted previously.
+We are very pleased to receive notice that this new patent will be granted.
+We believe this additional patent in Canada could increase the potential value of MN-001.”

 About MN-001 (tipelukast)